 What kinds of techniques or algorithms have to be used?

-Which parts of data are privacy data?
+Which parts of data are private data?

-Such information can be modeled as attributes of oneM2M resources such as [contentInstance] and [container].
-The definition of the attributes are explained in the table below.
+Such information can be modelled as attributes of oneM2M resources such as [contentInstance] and [container].
+The definition of the attributes is explained in the table below.

 Table x: Attributes needed to support privacy data